Acer521/Veritas/src/site/notes/Veritas Publishing/Fashion and Style.md

 ### Must Have Items and Combinations
 - **Versatile Colors**: Pair chinos in khaki or black with a simple coat in brown, black, or dark blue for a versatile look.
 Add a color-coordinated brown belt for a polished touch. ✔
 - **Jewelry and Accessories**: Choose silver pieces to complement your style, including a silver watch, bracelet, choker necklace, and a bangle.
 They create the illusion of a whole set, making you less dull. ✔
 - **Plain T-Shirts**.
 These serve as inners.
-Best ones to get are white, black, cream, khaki, brown. ✔
+Best ones to get are white, black, cream, grey, khaki, brown. ✔
 - **Coats**: Simple coats in brown, black, or dark blue.
 Other must haves. ✔
 - **Polo**: Minimal design.
 These can be layered on plain inners like coats.
 It offers quite the versatility. ✔
 - **Belts**: Brown belt for contrast.
 A must have. ❗